astral-sh/ruff/README.md

 docstring-quotes = "double"
 ```

-Ruff mirrors Flake8's error code system, in which each error code consists of a one-to-three letter
+Ruff mirrors Flake8's rule code system, in which each rule code consists of a one-to-three letter
 prefix, followed by three digits (e.g., `F401`).
-The prefix indicates that "source" of the error
+The prefix indicates that "source" of the rule
-code (e.g., `F` for Pyflakes, `E` for `pycodestyle`, `ANN` for `flake8-annotations`).
-The set of
+(e.g., `F` for Pyflakes, `E` for `pycodestyle`, `ANN` for `flake8-annotations`).
+The set of enabled
-enabled errors is determined by the `select` and `ignore` options, which support both the full
+rules is determined by the `select` and `ignore` options, which support both the full code (e.g.,
-error code (e.g., `F401`) and the prefix (e.g., `F`).
+`F401`) and the prefix (e.g., `F`).

-As a special-case, Ruff also supports the `ALL` error code, which enables all error codes.
-Note that
+As a special-case, Ruff also supports the `ALL` code, which enables all rules.
+Note that some of the
-some of the `pydocstyle` error codes are conflicting (e.g., `D203` and `D211`) as they represent
+`pydocstyle` rules conflict (e.g., `D203` and `D211`) as they represent alternative docstring
-alternative docstring formats.
-Enabling `ALL` without further configuration may result in suboptimal
+formats.
+Enabling `ALL` without further configuration may result in suboptimal behavior, especially
-behavior, especially for the `pydocstyle` plugin.
+for the `pydocstyle` plugin.

 As an alternative to `pyproject.toml`, Ruff will also respect a `ruff.toml` file, which implements
 an equivalent schema (though the `[tool.ruff]` hierarchy can be omitted).
 For example, the